TrueMB/RentIt/README.md

 **doorsClosedUntilBuy** -> <true/false> Should the doors be closed until a player bought the Shop/hotelroom?
 True Allows player to look, until someone rents it and does /shop door close<br />
 **doorsClosedAfterBuy** -> the default status, after a player bought a Shop or Hotelroom<br />
 **allowUsersToMoveNPC** -> Allows Shop Owners to use the /shop setnpc command and to move their NPC.<br />
+**reminderRentRunningOut** -> Reminds the owner the given time before the rent end, if no auto payment enabled, that the rent is going to end.<br />

 ```
      categorySettings: